 Help for Prescription Drug Addiction

 When taken as prescribed, Xanax is beneficial to people with Generalized Anxiety Disorder (GAD), panic disorders, and insomnia.
-But when used recreationally, this drug can lead to physical dependence and addiction.
+However, when used recreationally, this drug can lead to physical dependence and addiction.
 Once an addiction kicks in, because of withdrawals, it can be difficult to quit even if the repercussions are realized.

 Withdrawals are often difficult to overcome both mentally and physically without medical care, so we prioritize this step and follow all the appropriate protocols to make sure patients remain as safe and comfortable as possible.
 Psychotherapy and individual and group therapy then follow detox to help patients overcome the psychological ties to addiction and teach them how to live fulfilling and sober lives.